radicalIT/Beacon_HEX_Generator/README.md

 ### You can use this script in 2 ways:

+#### 1. Using setup.py

+The easiest way to generate HEX code is by setup.py script.
+This special script which generate command which execute iBeacon.py script with suitable args.

+#### 2. Using command args

+You can also execute iBeacon.py script directly.
+The args description is below:

 ### To run script You must set up a few arguments: